FreedomBen/breakout71/Readme.md

 - + lvl x n combo when destroying a brick after bouncing on a side/top n times ?
 - make stats a clairvoyant thing
 - [colin]P ocket money — bricks absorb coins that touch them, which are released on brick destruction (with a bonus?)
-- [colin] turn ball gravity on after a top bar hit, and until bouncing on puck
+- [colin] turn ball gravity on after a top bar hit, and until bouncing on paddle
 - fan : paddle motion creates upward draft that lifts coins and balls
+- +10% coins per reroll stored.

 ## Medium difficulty perks ideas
 - coins combine when they hit (into one coin with the sum of the values, but need a way to represent that)
 - balls collision split them into 4 smaller balls, lvl times (requires rework)
 - offer next level choice after upgrade pick
-- [colin] mirror puck - a mirrored puck at the top of the screen follows as you move the bottom puck. it helps with keeping combos up and preventing the ball from touching the ceiling. it could appear as a hollow puck so as to not draw too much attention from the main bottom puck.
+- [colin] mirror paddle - a mirrored paddle at the top of the screen follows as you move the bottom paddle. it helps with keeping combos up and preventing the ball from touching the ceiling. it could appear as a hollow paddle so as to not draw too much attention from the main bottom paddle.
 - [colin] Combos extrêmes: lvl2 pour tous les combos, qui fait que le combo rapporte double ou triple, mais si sur un niveau la condition n'est pas respectée alors le perk ne donne plus de combo bonus pour ce niveau.
 - [colin] Mytosis - les blocs bombe n'explosent pas mais relâchent une nouvelle balle à la place (clashes with "shocks" and "sapper")
 - [colin] Juggle - au début du niveau, chaque balle est lancée l'une après au lieu de toutes à la fois (needs some work)
-- SUPER HOT (time moves when puck moves)
+- SUPER HOT (time moves when paddle moves)
 - bricks attract ball
 - bricks attract coins
 - wrap left / right
 - correction : pick one past upgrade to remove and replace by something else
 - +1 combo when ball goes downward, reset if upward
-- 2x speed after bouncing on puck
+- 2x speed after bouncing on paddle
 - the more balls are close to a brick, the more combo is gained when breaking it.
 If only one ball, loose one point or reset
 - ball avoids brick of wrong color
-- puck slowly follows desired  position, but +1 combo
+- paddle slowly follows desired  position, but +1 combo
 - knockback : hitting a brick pushes it (requires sturdy bricks)

 ## Hard perk ideas
 - accelerometer controls coins and balls
-- [colin] side pucks - same as above but with two side pucks : hard to know where to put them
+- [colin] side paddles - same as above but with two side paddles : hard to know where to put them
-- [colin] Perk: second puck in the middle of the screen
+- [colin] Perk: second paddle in the middle of the screen
 - [colin] Sponge Ball : the ball stores coins it collides with, and releases them when bouncing on any border (left, right, top).

 ## ideas to sort
-- wind : move coins based on puck movement not position
+- wind : move coins based on paddle movement not position
 - double coin value when they hit the sides
 - [colin]Brambles — coins that touch the walls and ceiling get stuck and are thrown back when the last brick is destroyed
 - [colin]Ball of Greed — the ball can collect coins (might be worth dividing into levels: lvl 1, can collect coins only after two bounces on bricks or walls. lvl 2, can collect after 1 bounce. lvl 3, can collect coins anytime)(or change the ball collection radius as the level grows)